Key Concepts

 def on_warmup_finished(self) -> None:

-The OnWarmupFinishedon_warmup_finished event handler is triggered after initialization and warm up is complete.
-This event signals that the initialization of the algorithm is complete.
+The OnWarmupFinishedon_warmup_finished event handler runs once initialization and warm up is complete.

 End Of Algorithm Events